lanlos-lab/verbclip/README.md

 │       │   ...
 │   ...
 ```

+### Building matrix embeddings for verbs
+The code for building the matrix representations of the verbs is provided in the Jupyter notebook `build_matrices.ipynb` in the root directory.
+> Note that the matrices are already provided in the downloadable embedding files, so you do not need to run this code unless you want to build the matrices for new verbs.

 ### Running the experiments
 To run the experiments, simply run the Jupyter notebook in the `experiments/{experiment}` directory, where `experiment` is one of `valse`, `vl_checklist`, or `svo_probes`.